 Inadequate control of transport providers leads to non-compliance with accessibility laws, with few penalty notices issued.
 Such shoddy implementation undermines the intent of otherwise progressive legislation.
 The lack of stakeholder participation affects usability.

-4.2 Implications for Uttar Pradesh:
+4.2 Implications for Uttar Pradesh

 Immediate focus: ramps, tactile paving, accessible toilets, signage, and staff training.
 Holistic planning is required to integrate bus terminals into a fully accessible network.

-4.3 Research Gaps:
+4.3 Research Gaps

 Existing research indicates significant gaps in knowledge, particularly in two areas: invisible disability and rural mobility.
 The bulk of research concentrates on visible impairments such as locomotor, visual, or hearing handicap, while ignoring people with less visible conditions such as autism, intellectual disability, or mental illness, which present sensory, cognitive, or psychological barriers to public transit use.
 Similarly, the present research focuses primarily on metropolitan areas, with limited emphasis on rural accessibility, even though rural areas often have inferior infrastructure, fewer formal transit systems, and weaker regulatory enforcement.
 This mismatch creates significant gaps in our understanding of the full range of accessibility challenges, underscoring the need for more geographically representative and inclusive research.

-4.4 Limitation:
+4.4 Limitation

 This review included only English-language studies, which may limit the generalizability of the findings.
 Additionally, publication bias cannot be fully excluded, as studies with negative or non – significant findings may be underrepresented in indexed databases.
 Furthermore, regional data granularity was limited in several studies, making it difficult to compare accessibility conditions across specific geographical areas.